xKesvaL/starter-template-svelte/README.md

 #### SVG

-You can just download them from the website I gave earlier, and put them in `/static/icons/`, they then will be available at `/icons/your-file-name.svg`
+You can just download them from the website I gave earlier, and put them in `/lib/icons/` as `.svelte` files, they then will be available at `/icons/your-file-name.svelte`
 SVG is really supported by all browsers (99.83%) and is lightweight, so I would recommend only using SVG for icons.

 #### Fonts